hmcts/nfdiv-dev-env/README.md

  - azure-cli
  - postgres-client

-Note that this environment uses IDAM in AAT so a VPN is required.
+Note that a VPN is required as this environment uses multiple services in the AAT environment.

 ## Set up

+Before starting, ask a developer in the No Fault Divorce team for a `.env` file.

 The init script will clone the nfdiv repositories into sub-folders, start the CCD services and import the definition file.
 Then environment will then shut down and be ready for use.